dftbplus/dftbplus/INSTALL.rst

 Using DFTB+ as a library
 ========================

-DFTB+ can be also used as a library and linked with other simulation software packages.
-In order to compile the library with the public API, make sure to set the ``WITH_API`` option to ``TRUE`` in the CMake config file `config.cmake`.
+DFTB+ can be also be used as a library and linked into other simulation software packages.
+In order to compile the library with its public API, make sure to set the ``WITH_API`` option to ``TRUE`` in the CMake config file `config.cmake`.
 When you install the program, it will also install the DFTB+ library, the C-include file and the Fortran module files, which are necessary